Makoto Hasebe, Yasuhiko Okudera and Shinji Kagawa are three of the greatest Japanese players to have graced the Bundesliga stage. - © Getty Images

 Makoto Hasebe was the second Japanese player to get his hands on the coveted Bundesliga title. - 2009 Getty Images

-A former Japan captain, Hasebe became the next Nippon star to clinch a Bundesliga title when he helped an unfancied Wolfsburg to the title in 2009 as their first ever Japanese recruit.
+A former Japan captain, Hasebe became the next Nippon star to clinch a Bundesliga title when he helped an unfancied Wolfsburg to the Meisterschale in 2009 as their first ever Japanese recruit.
 The defensive midfielder fit the mould their coach Felix Magath wanted in his title masterplan: a man with outstanding positional play, able to sweep up in front of the defence and distribute the balls right, left and centre.
 His vision and understanding of the game helped him remain a step ahead, and the Wolves had Hasebe to thank for helping feed hungry forwards Edin Dzeko and Grafite on their way to glory.

 An Asian Cup winner in 2011, Hasebe would not have been out of place in their 2019 title-seeking team either, had he not already pulled the curtain on his international career after 114 caps and over a decade of service for his country.
 Retiring after the 2018 FIFA World Cup allowed him to focus on prolonging his professional career at Eintracht Frankfurt.
 "It does me good to be able to put my feet up and have time to go for walks with my family," said Hasebe after his first international break spent in his second home of Germany.